Shift3/laptop/README.md

 The scripts contained in this repo will setup your Mac, Ubuntu, Debian, or Fedora computer with a base development environment, installing tools that we find helpful and configuring them with sensible defaults.
+There are separate instructions for configuring Windows found [here](https://github.com/Shift3/standards-and-practices#windows).

 It also maintains your dotfiles and provides a way for you to customize them to your liking if desired.